vlad17/vlad17.github.io/_posts/2020-01-05-stop-anytime-multiplicative-weights.md

 In short, I want to summarize what I found as the best resources in a field that's quite saturated: ([Freund and Schapire 1999](https://cseweb.ucsd.edu/~yfreund/papers/games_long.pdf)) as the original work and the elegant write-up [in Arora's survey](https://www.cs.princeton.edu/~arora/pubs/MWsurvey.pdf).

-Further, [Elegant AdaHedge](https://arxiv.org/abs/1301.0534) is both anytime and scale-free, while we also have some specializations:
+Further, [Elegant AdaHedge](https://arxiv.org/abs/1301.0534) is both anytime and scale-free.

+A recent analysis of the [Decreasing Hedge](https://arxiv.org/abs/1809.01382), shown above as the square-root decay rate version of hedge helps tidy some things up.

+, while we also have some specializations:

 * Constant FTL Regret (FlipFlop, from Elegant AdaHedge paper) - constant-factor performance for the worst case and additive-constant performance compared to the follow-the-leader algorithm.
-* Universal Hedge (open far as I'm aware) - the "perform within a constant factor of the optimal-constant MWUA for that horizon" guarantee.
+* Universal Hedge (Decreasing Hedge*) - the "perform within a constant factor of the optimal-constant MWUA for that horizon" guarantee.
-* Stochastic Optimality (using the decaying hedge from above, per a [recent paper](https://arxiv.org/abs/1809.01382)) - perform the best when the column player plays randomly (i.e., all experts take losses that are just fixed random variables over time).
+* Stochastic Optimality (Decreasing Hedge*) - perform the best when the column player plays randomly (i.e., all experts take losses that are just fixed random variables over time)

+*Importantly, decreasing hedge isn't scale-free, so these claims only hold for \\(\rho=1\\).